GogoingZX/GogoingZX/README.md

 </p>

 # About Me
-Hi there, I'm GogoingZX! 👋
+Hi there, I'm Alan! 👋

 I'm a passionate learner with a keen interest in data, technology and finance.
 I'm currently exploring the world of **Math, Python, Spark, D3js...** with an eye towards using these tools to build data-driven solutions that address real-world challenges.